Choose your primary industry to get started:

 Workers’ compensation can cover medical expenses and lost wages after an accident at the workplace.

-Health insurance covers personal injuries and ailments that happen outside of work.
+Health insurance usually covers personal injuries and ailments that happen outside of work.

-Health insurance will cover many of your medical expenses, but it won’t cover any lost wages while you’re recovering after a workplace injury.
+Health insurance can cover many of your medical expenses, but it won’t cover any lost wages while you’re recovering after a workplace injury.

 Learn more about the differences between workers’ comp and health insurance.